nasa/fprime/docs/UsersGuide/best/hub-pattern.md

 [GenericHub](../api/c++/html/svc_generic_hub_component.html) is an implementation of the hub pattern that passes through F´ ports and `Fw::Buffer`s.

-## Detailed Example Generic Hub Setup
+## Example Hub Pattern Project

 A sample F´ project featuring a two-deployment hub setup can be found on [fprime-community](@FIXME).

+## Hub Pattern Implementation Breakdown
 A possible usage of the Hub pattern includes running F´ on multiple computers acting as one F´ system.
 This example could serve as a base for a multi-computer system running F´.